fkling/jsbasics/slides/00-intro/01-what_this_presentation_is_not.md

 ---
-title: What this presentation is <strong>not</strong> about
-toc: What this presentation is not about
+title: What this presentation is not about
+layout: Center
+style: |
+  #exerslide-slide .Center-wrapper {
+    text-align: left;
+  }
+  #exerslide-slide h1 {
+    text-align: center;
+  }
 ---
 JavaScript is predominantly run in browsers to make websites interactive.
 In order to do that, the browser provides access to other technologies, such as